Latent Linear Quadratic Regulator for Robotic Control Tasks: Latent Linear Quadratic Regulator

-Thanks to the transformation from the raw statem$x$ into the latent state $z$ in the last section, we now have an optimal control problem with the linear dynamical model ($A, B$) and the quadratic cost function ($Q, R$) as Equation~\ref{eq:linear-mpc}, making the use of linear quadratic regulator~\citep{anderson2007optimala} (LQR) possible.
-We then extend the horizon from $H$ to $\infty$ for practical reasons: (1) the practical value $H$ in MPC is usually large enough and its solution is equivalent to the infinite horizon; (2) it is easy to design an efficient control law with infinite horizon.
-Afterwards, we can calculate a static gain matrix $K \in \mathbb{R}^{N \times m}$ based on the matrices $A,B,Q,R$, by solving the Riccati function.
-Since the matrix $K$ can be pre-computed, the only online computation to execute optimal control at each step is $u_h = - K z_h = - K \phi(x_h)$.
+Given the latent linear system $(\bar{A}_b, \bar{B}_b)$ and quadratic cost $(Q, R)$, the infinite-horizon LQR provides an efficient control law.
+We extend the horizon $H$ in Equation~\ref{eq:linear-mpc} to $\infty$ for practical reasons: (1) the practical value $H$ in MPC is usually large enough and its solution is equivalent to the infinite horizon; (2) it is easy to design an efficient control law with infinite horizon~\citep{rawlings2020model}.
+The optimal gain matrix $K \in \mathbb{R}^{m \times N}$ is obtained by solving the discrete-time algebraic Riccati equation.
+Due to the Brunovsky-form dynamics and the positive semi-definite cost matrices, the Riccati solution is numerically stable (see Section~\ref{sec:stability_analysis}).
+In the end, the optimal control in the latent space is calculated by $v^* = - Kz$, and the optimal control in the original action space is recovered by the invertible embedding function as $u^* = \psi^{-1}(v^*, z)$.
+As the gain matrix $K$ is pre-computed offline, the only online computation per step is calculating $u^* = \psi^{-1}(v^*, z) = \psi^{-1}(-Kz, z) = \psi^{-1}(-K \phi(x), \phi(x))$, given current state $x$.